Amsterdam/GOB-Workflow/src/gobworkflow/workflow/README.md

 We send the dynamic workflow in the header under the ```workflow``` key, and provide a workflow name
 in the body just as we start any other workflow, except this workflow name can be anything we find suitable
 to identify this dynamic workflow.

+### Dynamic workflow steps
+The dynamic workflow definition also allows for adding dynamic steps.
+These look as follows:

+    {
+        'type': 'workflow_step',
+        'step_name': 'my_step_name,
+        'header': {
+            ...
+        }
+    },

+When the dynamic workflow builder finds a type 'workflow_step', it uses the ```start_step``` function to send a message to the workflow exchange with 'my_step_name' as key.
+Workflow does not care about who takes this message; it is on the implementing side to make sure there is some queue listening to 'my_step_name'.